 William & Mary assistant English professor Jon Pineda recently won a Library of Virginia Literary Award for his novel "Let's No One Get Hurt."

-At two events this year, W&M faculty presented their research and engaged audiences in lively discussions of "otherness."
+At two public events, W&M faculty presented their research and engaged audiences in lively discussions of "otherness."

 Twenty William & Mary students departed for internships in Asia this summer through the Freeman Intern Fellowship Program.
 They returned with souvenirs in their suitcase, professional work experience on their resume and a better understanding of the career path in their future.
 The Freeman Intern Fellowship program places undergraduates in structured summer internship opportunities throughout East Asia.
 Locations include Tokyo, Beijing, Singapore, Seoul, the Philippines, and many more.
 Each student receives around $5,000 to defray living and travel expenses.